dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 can be pure or impure, which is captured in the return type.
 By default all functions are impure.
 Impurity in OOLang comes from input/output and assignments to references.
-Function definitions can contain parameters in curly braces with a function arrow (`->`) separating several parameters, which means that functions are curried.
+Function definitions can contain parameters in curly braces with a function arrow (`->`) separating several parameters (and a return type), which means that functions are curried.
 Note, that OOLang does not have built-in support for tuples, therefore it is not possible to define a function, which would take several arguments at once (as a tuple).
 Function application is expressed using juxtaposition.
-If a function definition has parameters, its return type is separated from them with `=>`.
-This somewhat corresponds to how C-like languages specify return type separately (but before a function name).
 Unlike many other programming languages with statements, there is no `return` statement in OOLang.
 Instead, every statement has a value (and a type) and so the value of the last statement is what is returned from a function.

 OOLang has `Unit` (the type of the `unit` literal), `Bool` (which has literals `true` and `false` as possible values), `Int`, `Float`, `Char` and `String` as